Living in Indy

 Here are just a few choices within a short drive, bike ride, or even walk from campus.

-The Butler themed décor and large TVs broadcasting sports makes Scotty’s the perfect place to head to before you continue down the path to Hinkle Fieldhouse or The Sellick Bowl.
+This British pub is decked out in Butler themed décor and features large TVs broadcasting sports, which makes Chatham Tap the perfect place to head to before you continue down the path to Hinkle Fieldhouse or The Sellick Bowl.
 With lots of burgers, wraps, and appetizers to choose from, you’ll be able to cheer on the Dawgs with a full heart and belly.

 Pro Tip: On game day, get there early!
 The place fills up quickly.